illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

-# Connecting to VPN and Zemo
+# Remote access to Zemo

 First you need to have an INI username.
 If you don't have one, you need to get your INI supervisor to request one for you.